dan2221/dan2221/README.md

 ### Hi there 👋

-### I'm Daniel, a programming student interested to enter in IT labor market.
+### I'm a programming student interested to enter in IT labor market.

 ### I'm constantly learning new technologies and improving my skills.